AlexShRz/alette-os/apps/marketing/docs/getting-started/api-context.md

 :::danger
-1. Overriding `IGlobalContext` does not set the actual context value - the `context` property inside your middleware stays `undefined` at runtime.
+1. Overriding `IGlobalContext` does not set the actual context value - the `context` property inside middleware stays `undefined` at runtime.
 2. To avoid this, use `setContext()` instruction to [set api context value](#setting-api-context).
 :::